celigo/integrator-extension/README.md

    * The callback function expects two arguments.
    *	err - Error object to convey that a fatal error has occurred.
 This will stop the whole export process.
    *
-   *	responseData - Response data is a JSON object which is of the following format: { data: value, errors: [{code: 'error code', message: 'error message'}] }. 'data' needs to be set to the modified data.
-Its structure is similar to the data parameter that is sent to the preSavePage function. 'errors' needs to be set to the modified errors.
-Its structure is similar to the errors parameter that is sent to the preSavePage function.
+   *	responseData - Response data is a JSON object that has the following format: { data: [], errors: [{code: 'error code', message: 'error message'}] }.  'data' is your modified data.  'errors' are your modified errors.
    *
    */